sanposhiho/gomockhandler/README.md

 gomockhandler handler of [golang/mock](https://github.com/golang/mock), as the name implies.

-Some people often create mock with `go generate` like below.
+Some of you may often create mock with `go generate` like below.
 ```
 //go:generate mockgen -source=$GOFILE -destination=mock_$GOFILE -package=$GOPACKAG
 ```